Multimedia programmers use specialist software to create multimedia products such as graphics, images, sound, video

-As the multimedia industry evolves, digital security and online services are becoming major growth areas with the opportunity for skilled professionals to work with larger and more diverse audiences in new markets, such as China.
+As the multimedia industry evolves, digital security and online services are becoming major growth areas, with the opportunity for skilled professionals to work with larger and more diverse audiences in new markets such as China.
 The majority of companies will be small, focusing on specialist services and niche markets.